AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

 Then there are different ways of instrumenting the target:

-1. An better instrumentation strategy uses LTO and link time instrumentation.
+1. A better instrumentation strategy uses LTO and link time instrumentation.
    Note that not all targets can compile in this mode, however, if it works it is the best option you can use.
 To go with this option, use afl-clang-lto/afl-clang-lto++.
 See [README.lto.md](README.lto.md).